ohjelmointi2/sorting-and-filtering/README.md

 ```
 sorting posts by publishedAt
-  ✓ post are returned in correct order
+  ✓ posts are returned in ascending order
+  ✓ empty list is returned when the original list is empty
   ✓ sorting handles posts with identical dates correctly
-  ✓ sorting an empty array should not throw exceptions
-  ✓ sorting should not modify the original array
+  ✓ the function does not modify the original list
-  ✓ sorting posts must not utilize Array.sort
 ```

 🚨 **Tämän harjoituksen tavoitteena on opetella itse toteuttamaan jokin tunnettu lajittelualgoritmi, joten Javan valmiiden sort-toteutusten käyttämistä ei sallita.**